-The 12-credit Graduate Certificate in Government Accounting in partnership with Kearney & Company is taught at George Mason University's Arlington campus and provides an opportunity for students to acquire education in the field of government accounting with a federal government emphasis.
+The 12-credit Graduate Certificate in Government Accounting in partnership with Kearney & Company is taught online and provides an opportunity for students to acquire education in the field of government accounting with a federal government emphasis.
 George Mason is uniquely situated in the federal government space.
 Additionally, courses in the certificate program will also help prepare students to sit for the Certified Government Financial Manager (CGFM) exams sponsored by the Association of Government Accountants (AGA).

 Courses taken in the government accounting certificate program can be applied towards the 10-course master’s degree program.